Article

 For example, fintech innovation created single-use virtual cards.
 These cards are generated for specific purchases and facilitate secure, efficient B2B payments.

 Fintechs also were the first to introduce digital wallets.
-Digital wallets allow users to keep their payment-related information, including corporate credit cards, in one place and use near-field communications (NFC) technology to make in-store purchases.
+Digital wallets allow users to keep their payment-related information, including corporate credit cards, in one place and use near-field communications (NFC) technology to make secure in-store purchases.

 Fintechs have focused on creating secure and simple-to-use payment methods.
 These solutions will play a key role in the continued evolution of digital B2B payments.